csu-cs/csci-235/docs/syllabus.md

 screen for hints or ask, “How did you do that?”, unless you talk to me **beforehand**.

+-   **NEVER** use an AI tool to generate code for use in an assignment or exam without explicit permission from the instructor for that particular task.
+As an example, Visual Studio Code extensions that generate code (like GitHub Copile, Tabnine, and Cody) are prohibited.
 -   **NEVER** look at someone else’s code in person or online (chegg.com, forums, email, etc.).
     **Do** ask your professor if you have questions or get stuck.